 Bernie and his wife contributed about $36,3000 of their personal money to charity in 2017 when they made a total income of $961,784.
 In 2018, they donated $19,000 to charity and made a total of $566,000 (they donated 3.35% of their yearly income).
 Their donations have gone to senior centers, low-income organizations, educational entities, and environmental and housing advocacy groups.

 In addition, 100% of profits from one of his older books (Speech) are donated directly to charity.
 However, the total amount of this is unknown.
 Bernie doesn’t take tax deductions for these donations.

 Bernie was raised in New York City and attended Brooklyn College.
 He graduated from the University of Chicago in 1964, living in an Israeli commune in his early 20’s.
+Obviously, that put Bernie Sanders net worth growth on hold for a while.
 He has a son named Levi with a previous girlfriend.
 His current wife, Jane, had three children that became Bernie’s step-children when they were married in 1988.